oxidane/tmuxomatic/README.md

   * **Pane**: Single character pane identifier representing one pane in a windowgram
   * **Group**: String of one or more panes (usually in the form of a rectangle without gaps)
   * **Edge**: String of panes that together border one or more edges (the imaginary line between panes)
-  * **Size**: Expressed in exact characters, or contextually as percentages or multipliers
+  * **Size**: Expressed in exact characters, or contextually as a percentage or multiplier
   * **Direction**: Cardinal directions (up, down, left, right) for movement or to specify object edge

 For brevity, the flex shell is represented in this demonstration by the `flex>` prompt.
 For a detailed list of all flex commands, type `help` from the shell at any time.